gurubamal/success_taste/README.md

 	sudo chown vagrant:vagrant  /home/vagrant/.kube/config
 	kubectl apply -f https://github.com/coreos/flannel/raw/master/Documentation/kube-flannel.yml

+NOTE : If it gets interrupted, it will be some issue at your end (scripts are already ok tested); check for its output; it is either a resources issue in your device or vagrant related most of the time.
+You can re-run commands if it looks intermittent.

  (Rest for next 3-5 minutes after all commands; Once you have completed the above commands, your Kubernetes cluster would be ready.